nav-e/nav-e.github.io/wiki/Project-Ideas/Project-Ideas.md

 ### Visualization of Routing Algorithms

-In order to analyse routing algorithms, we want to visualize how algorithms search through a road network.
+In order to analyze routing algorithms, we want to visualize how algorithms search through a road network.
 There have been some first approaches (see below).
 The objective of this project is to offer such kind of a visualization through the web service to the frontend.
-Furthermore, the visualization of the algorithm's search queue should be configurable, not only in the choice of color but also in what is should at which image.
-A successful implementation offers students to learn about shortest path algorithms and it provides algorithm developers with a way to analyse the behavior of their algorithms.
+Furthermore, the visualization of the algorithm's search queue should be configurable, not only in choice of color, but also in what is shown at which image.
+A successful implementation offers students to learn about shortest path algorithms and it provides algorithm developers with a way to analyze the behavior of their algorithms.

 ![Dijkstra's Algorithm](http://www.isp.uni-luebeck.de/~schoenfr/greennav/dijkstra.gif)
 ![A* Algorithm](http://www.isp.uni-luebeck.de/~schoenfr/greennav/astar.gif)